ParthJinturkar/TeachersPetBot/docs/Command_Details/create.md

 Exam
 Assignment
 TA Office Hours
+Custom Event
 ```
 You will then be asked questions that corresponds to the button that you chose.
-and you can exit out of the event creation process by typing "exit" or "quit".
+and you can exit out of the event creation process by typing "quit".

 # Example Run